betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 easier for downstream dependencies to include it in their CI/CD pipelines).

-The best practices for building reusable pipeline components are the same as any other software product and at a high-level include:
+The best practices for building reusable pipeline components are the same as any other software product, and at a high level include:

 - Thoughtfully designed and stable interfaces.
 - Documentation.